axelerod/misc/untitled/approach/tdd/calculator/reqierements.md

 * Create a simple String calculator with a method int Add(string numbers) *~~ Should return number in case there is one argument.~~
-* The method can take 0, 1 or 2 numbers, and will return their sum (for an empty string it will return 0) for example “” or “1” or “1,2”
+* The method can take 0, 1 or 2 numbers, and will return their sum (for an empty string it will return 0) for example ~~“” or “1” or “1,2”,~~ or "3,4,5"
 * Allow the Add method to handle an unknown amount of numbers
 * Allow the Add method to handle new lines between numbers (instead of commas).
 * The following input is ok: “1\n2,3” (will equal 6)